Some funds pay ongoing dividends to shareholders. These dividends come from:

 July 10th

 If these three trades were the only trades placed during the year, the investor ends up with a $4,000 net capital gain (gains are netted against losses).
-The investor would be required to pay a tax on the net gain.
-Of course, the tax rate depends on whether the gains are long or short-term.
+The investor would be required to pay tax on the net gain.
+The tax rate depends on whether the gains are long-term or short-term.

 Long-term capital gains are made on securities held for longer than a year.
-Technically, an investor needs to hold an investment for one year and a day in order to be long-term.
+Technically, an investor needs to hold an investment for one year and a day for it to be long-term.
 Long-term capital gains are taxed similarly to qualified dividends - at a rate of 0%, 15%, or 20% (review above for the details).

 January 30th